Stark, raving mad

 Completely mad; delirious.

 When we think of the word stark images of severity or bleak isolation may come to mind.
 That isn't the meaning of stark in this phrase though, nor incidentally in the phrase 'stark naked'.
-The 'stark' here has another meaning i.e. 'to the fullest extent; entirely; quite'.
+The 'stark' here has another meaning that is, 'to the fullest extent; entirely; quite'.
 This was used as an intensifier to 'mad' in the original version of the phrase - 'stark mad'.
 That version was in use by 1489 when John Skelton used it in The Death of the Earl of Northumberland:

 "I say, ye comoners, why wer ye so stark mad?"